GetStream/stream-chat-java/CONTRIBUTING.md

 - It should be created in the model, after other RequestData/Request classes
 - Define the parameters as private attributes
 - The class should be annotated with `@RequiredArgsConstructor`
+- The class should have helper style methods for non required args

 #### Add the request creation method
 - It should be added at the end of the model